 University of Minnesota School of Dentistry

-- Learn about systemic diseases that may impact the health of your patients.
-As a dentist, you will encounter many patients with diseases other than those that you are directly treating.
+- Understand how common diseases, such as heart disease and emphysema, may impact the health of your patients.
 A knowledge of the medical implications of these diseases will help you safely manage your patients – and will deepen your understanding of your patients as a whole.

-The textbook used in this course is Kumar V, et al (eds): Robbins Basic Pathology, 9th ed., Philadelphia, WB Saunders.
-The library just acquired a free ebook copy – so you don’t need to buy it to use it!
+The textbook used in this course is Kumar V, et al (eds): Robbins Basic Pathology, 10th ed., Philadelphia, WB Saunders.
 You should use the textbook however it benefits you in order to supplement and reinforce the content you receive in lectures.

-There are 7 quizzes (approximately 10 points each) and four exams (approximately 75, 50, 40 and 75 points) in this course, for a total of around 310 points.
+There are 4 10-point quizzes and three exams (approximately 50, 40 and 70 points) in this course.
 You can see what each quiz and exam covers on the lectures page.
 The scores of the quizzes and examinations will be added together to give a single numerical score for the course, and grades will be determined as follows:

 - A = scores greater than or equal to 90%